Further tests for melanoma

 Your doctor will ask you to go back to the hospital when your test results have come through.
-This is bound to take a little time, even if only a day or two.
-You will probably feel very anxious during this time.
+This is bound to take a little time.
+You will probably feel very anxious while you wait.

 Question about cancer?
 Contact our information nurse team